Letter [Carbon copy] from H. W. Henze to W. H. Auden/C. Kallman, August 6, 1964

 • [stage] entrances

-• "… you have to cut enormously."Concerning the cuts in the original libretto, see the chapter "Kürzungen am Originalentwurf" in: Wolfram Schottler, "Die Bassariden" von Hans Werner Henze , pp. 133-169.
-According to Schottler, the original 55-page libretto mentioned by Henze in this letter is lost, but a 44-page libretto and also a typewritten document entitled Anmerkungen zur Kürzung der "Bassariden", which was probably written by Henze at the same time as his letter of 6 August 1964, are kept at the Paul Sacher Foundation.
+• "… you have to cut enormously."Concerning the cuts in the original libretto, see the chapter "Kürzungen am Originalentwurf" in: Wolfram Schottler, "Die Bassariden" von Hans Werner Henze, pp. 133-169.
+According to Schottler, the original 55-page libretto mentioned by Henze in this letter is lost, but a 44-page libretto and also a typewritten document entitled Anmerkungen zur Kürzung der "Bassariden", which was probably written by Henze at the same time as his two letters of 6 August 1964 (this one and his letter to Kallman), are kept at the Paul Sacher Foundation.

 • "… last year in your telegram"The telegram Henze is referring to has not been located.

-• "… by the same mail ."It is likely that Henze attached the previously mentioned 55-page manuscript of the libretto, which is lost according to Schottler, to this letter.
+• "… you by the same mail."It is likely that Henze attached the previously mentioned 55-page manuscript of the libretto, which is lost according to Schottler, to this letter.

 • "… have to take things out."
 The Bassarids is indeed constructed like a classical symphony in four movements and not in operatic numbers.